kris-anderson/homebrew-netperf/README.md

 ### Method 4

-> **Note:** If you use this, you will not receive updates when this formula is updated in the future
+> **Note:** If you use this, you will not receive updates when this formula is updated in the future.

 `brew install https://raw.githubusercontent.com/kris-anderson/homebrew-netperf/master/Formula/netperf-enable-demo.rb`